Digital signature

 Alice signs a message—"Hello Bob!"—by appending a signature which is computed from the message and her private key.

 Bob receives both the message and signature.
 He uses Alice's public key to verify the authenticity of the signed message.

 A digital signature is a mathematical scheme for verifying the authenticity of digital messages or documents.
-A valid digital signature on a message gives a recipient confidence that the message came from a sender known to the recipient.
+A valid digital signature on a message gives any recipient confidence that the message came from a sender known to the recipient.
+In contrast, a message authentication code only gives confidence to a specific recipient that the message came from a known sender.